Seymour S. Kety: Kety's slow transition to psychology

 Following his internship, Kety decided to continue his research of lead poisoning.
 The National Research Council post-doctorate fellowship, received by Kety to continue his research, began in 1942.
 Kety worked under the supervision of lead poisoning specialist Joseph Charles Aub.
 Only after Seymour arrived prepared to start his fellowship did he learn that Aub changed his area of study — he was now working with traumatic and hemorrhagic shock.
 Joseph Aub changed his work to study the shock because it was a time of war, and the research was pressing.
 While working with Aub, Kety found the circulation of the heart to be fascinating.
 Instead of returning to Harvard, Kety went to his alma mater, the University of Pennsylvania.
 While back in Pennsylvania, Seymour worked with Carl Schmidt, an expert in cerebral circulation.
 Kety became a pharmacology instructor at the university.

-Commonly known as a great teacher, Seymour was very popular among his students.
+Seymour was very popular among his students.
 Soon, everyone that knew Kety learned that he had a profound interest in cerebral circulation.
 His desire for knowledge was mostly to understand the process and to measure the flow of blood.
 Eventually, Kety and Schmidt worked together to form experiments about the cerebral circulation in a human.
 In time, they found a very effective method of measuring the flow of blood.
 Their work together was revolutionary.

 After collaborating with many doctors on various projects, Seymour S. Kety became the chairman of the department of psychiatry at Johns Hopkins University in 1961.
 After only one year, Kety resigned due to his lack of experience in psychiatry.
 He returned to his job as the Chief of Laboratory Science.
 Seymour, however, continued the research he was working on.
 He was researching the causes of schizophrenia.
 His focus was based on the genetic influences that cause the disease.